 Campus Health, Safety, and Security Information

-All students are required to fill out the Immunization and Medical History Form prior to enrollment at Point University.
+All students are required to fill out the Health & Immunization Form prior to enrollment at Point University.

 Student Health Insurance